ssmi8/Escape_Haunted_House/README.md

 ## Deployment

-The live deployed application can be found here
+The live deployed application can be found here:

 ### Creating an Application with Heroku